The Complete Bird Perch Health Guide

 - Need periodic replacement

-- Require cleaning
+- Require weekly cleaning

 Pros